 - Alibi Room (157 Alexander St, Vancouver) and Craft Beer Market (Salt Building, 85 W. 1 Ave, Vancouver) aren’t tasting rooms, but their beer selections are on point and the food is good.
 Reservations recommended at both.

 While summer is definitely a time to be outside getting that Vitamin D, sometimes it’s nice to step inside for some cool air.
 These are my favourite indoor spots that aren’t food and beverage related:

 - Telus World of Science (1455 Quebec St, Vancouver) – This is where every adult’s inner nerd comes out to play.
-They also have an IMAX theatre, of which the sheer size of it never ceases to amaze me.
+They also have an IMAX theatre, of which the sheer size never ceases to amaze me.

 - Museum of Anthropology at UBC (6393 SW Marine Dr, Vancouver) – One word: BEAUTIFUL.
-And very well done.
+And very well curated.
 It’s a bit out of the way, but absolutely worth it. (#GetThrifty: They have a Groupon available a few times a year.)

 - Vancouver Art Gallery (750 Hornby St, Vancouver) – Located in what used to be the Vancouver courthouse, the venue is almost as stunning inside as the works of art on display.
-The current special exhibit is Monet’s Secret Garden.

 - Vancouver Maritime Museum (1905 Ogden Ave, Vancouver) – For something a little different and to get over to the Kitsilano side of Vancouver, the Maritime Museum is the place to get to know a little more about Vancouver’s port history.
 To get into the spirit of things, hop in a water taxi from downtown and arrive in style.